bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 REST, or **RE**presentational **S**tate **T**ransfer, is an architectural style for designing networked applications.
 It is not a formal protocol or standard, but rather a set of architectural principles and constraints for building scalable, stateless, and reliable distributed systems.
 When a system conforms to these constraints, it is considered "RESTful."

-Defined by Roy Fielding in his 2000 doctoral dissertation, REST has become the de facto standard for building web services and APIs, leveraging the existing and proven infrastructure of the web, most notably the [[communication-protocols#HyperText Transfer Protocol (HTTP)|HTTP]] protocol.
+Defined by Roy Fielding in his 2000 doctoral dissertation, REST has become the de facto standard for building web services and APIs, leveraging the existing and proven infrastructure of the web, most notably the [[http|HTTP]] protocol.
 While technically format-agnostic, the vast majority of modern REST APIs use JSON (JavaScript Object Notation) as the data format for representations.

 ## The Six Guiding Constraints of REST